How to Make Your Backyard Feel Like a Resort

 Set up a proper table and dine outside.
 Forget the paper plates and set the table with placemats, cloth napkins, a vase of flowers, candles and flatware just like a restaurant would.
 Speaking of outdoor dining, we have guides for how to clean patio furniture and how to clean Sunbrella fabric, a popular choice for padded chairs and lounge furniture.
 A seasonal change of throw pillows can also liven up the space and be sure to have enough side tables near lounge chairs for you and guests to rest umbrella drinks on.

 Typically, resort landscaping mimics the surrounding area or is designed inline with a particular theme.
 For example, resorts in Hawaii typically maintain a tropical look.
 Resorts in Scottsdale usually incorporate sparse desert planting.
 While water-wise is recommended in San Diego at the moment, it’s possible to create a tropical look with the use of palms and by getting a little creative.

 A sure way to add a resort feel is by tastefully placing orchids everywhere.
 Remember that most of them can live as air plants, tied to trees (as often seen in tropical climates like Hawaii and Singapore) and other surfaces.
 It’s certainly possible to do this in San Diego but you’ll need to mist them in order to replicate the humid environment that they are used to.
 But if you have an area with filtered sunlight and a cool tree to serve as a base, this looks awesome.

 Otherwise, inexpensive orchids from places like Trader Joe’s liven up outdoor tables and countertops.
 Cymbidium orchids can survive outdoors in San Diego as beautiful container plants.
-Their bushy foliage and spikes of seasons flowers serve as enough visual interest on their own.
+Its bushy foliage and spikes of seasonal flowers serve as enough visual interest on their own.